 Some different kinds of digital MVP approaches are no product MVP, Product-mockup, Single-feature MVP, and MLP.
 Each of these approaches is explained in the later section of this blog.

 You need to condense down what exactly your initial user needs.
 Start with a simple set of things and prioritize them.
-Most startup founders struggling to launch their MVP are stuck because they want to address all of their users’ problems, including their potential users, for the future.
+Most startup founders struggling to launch their MVP are stuck because they want to address their users’ problems, including their potential users, for the future.

 Do you remember when successful enterprises like Facebook, Airbnb, Twitch, Stripe, and more launched their apps?
 And what do they look like initially?
 There lies the answer.

 Airbnb launched with a basic website and no features like map view and payments, which are available now.
-They delivered MVPs quickly, iterated, often learning from their users, and are worth billions of dollars.
+They delivered MVPs quickly, iterated, often learned from their users, and are worth billions of dollars.

-5. Optimize and improvise
+5. Optimize & Improvise